Kyle Bruce was hired as the Assistant Director of Communications and Social Media Coordinator at Eastern Washington in July of 2013.

-In his first year as the Assistant Sports Information Director at Eastern Washington, Kyle Bruce serves as the primary contact for EWU's volleyball, women's basketball, soccer, golf and tennis programs.
-He is also responsible for crafting and implementing the department's social media strategy across a broad range of platforms.
+Bruce serves as the primary contact for EWU's volleyball, women's basketball, soccer, golf and men's and women's tennis programs.
+He also oversees the department's award-winning digital content strategy across a broad range of platforms.

 In March of 2013, Bruce volunteered at the Second and Third Rounds of the NCAA Men's Basketball Championship in San Jose, Calif., serving as a locker room quote taker and mini-cam steward, among other responsibilities.